jasdumas/jasdumas.github.io/papers.md

 ### Slides & Presentations

-* [*IPA & Data frame*: Open governemnt data and beer analytics](https://github.com/jasdumas/talks/tree/master/caRdiff-uk-open-gov-beer): Lightening talk about the state of analysis-ready data from open data portals from the U.S. Governemnt and beyond in relation to beer statisitcs.
+* [*IPA & Data frames*: Open governemnt data and beer analytics](https://github.com/jasdumas/talks/tree/master/caRdiff-uk-open-gov-beer): Lightening talk about the state of analysis-ready data from open data portals from the U.S. Governemnt and beyond in relation to beer statisitcs.

 * [to err is human: decoding error messages in R](http://rpubs.com/jasdumas/to-err): A re-useable presentation deck for new R programmers on decoding confusing error messages and gaining confidence in programming.